Nenana, Alaska: History and culture

 Nenana was the starting point for the 1925 serum run to Nome, after diphtheria antitoxin had been transported by rail from Anchorage.
 It was carried by dog sled to Nome to treat people in an epidemic.

 In 1961, Clear Air Force Station was constructed 21 miles southwest.
 During this construction, many civilian contractors commuted from Nenana.
 A road was constructed south to Clear, but northbound vehicles had to be ferried across the Tanana River.

 In 1967, the community was devastated by one of the largest floods ever recorded in the valley.
 In 1968, a $6 million bridge for vehicles was completed across the Tanana River, which gave the town a modern road link to Fairbanks and replaced the river ferry.
 The George Parks Highway was completed in 1971, providing a shorter, direct route to Anchorage.

 The federally recognized tribe in the community is the Nenana Native Association, who traditionally spoke the Lower Tanana language.
-Under the Alaska Native Claims Settlement Act of 1971, they have rights of self-government and managing some of their traditional territory.
-According to the 2000 Census, 41% of the city residents were Native American (or Alaska Natives).
+Under the Alaska Native Claims Settlement Act of 1971, they have rights of self-government and manage some of their traditional territory.
+According to the 2000 Census, 41% of the city's residents were Native American (or Alaska Natives).

 Residents of Nenana sponsor the Nenana Ice Classic, a nature-based lottery.
 Entrants buy a ticket and pick a date in April or May and a time, to the closest minute, when they think the winter ice on the Tanana River will break up.
 This lottery began in 1917 among a group of surveyors working for the Alaska Railroad.
 They formed a betting pool as they waited for the river to open and boats to arrive with needed supplies.

 The competition is run as follows: a large striped tripod is placed on the frozen Tanana River and connected to a clock.
 The winner is whoever comes closest to guessing the precise time when the ice beneath weakens to the point that the tripod moves and stops the clock.
 Interest in the pool has increased and attracts bettors statewide.
 This lottery has paid out nearly $10 million in prize money, with the winning pool in recent years being near $300,000.

 In the summer of 2008, Nenana suffered heavy damage due to flooding.
 The Tanana River reached its second-highest level since written record keeping began.